VirtusLab/unicorn/README.md

 Play migration
 --------------

-When you are using `unicorn-play` migration is still quite easy, but it will touch all file where unicorn and slick was used.
+When you use `unicorn-play` migration is still quite easy, but it will touch all file where unicorn and slick was used.

-Import like this
+Imports like those:
 ```
 import org.virtuslab.unicorn.UnicornPlay._
 import org.virtuslab.unicorn.UnicornPlay.driver.simple._
 ```
-no become
+now becomes:
 ```
 import org.virtuslab.unicorn.LongUnicornPlay._
 import org.virtuslab.unicorn.LongUnicornPlay.driver.simple._
 ```

 Play Examples
 =============